 - 3 quarts rich turkey or chicken broth

-Toss the bones or wings, carrots, onion, celery, herbs in a large bowl with 2-3 tablespoons canola oil.
-Place all ingredients in a roasting pan and cook at 350 degrees for 90 minutes or longer until wings/bones are well browned.
+Toss the bones or wings, carrots, onion, celery and herbs in a large bowl with the canola oil.
+Place all ingredients in a roasting pan and cook in the oven for 90 minutes, or until wings/bones are well browned.
 Place roasting pan on stove top over a low heat and add the broth.
-Bring to a strong simmer, massaging the bottom of the pan to release all the sticky bits.
-This should take 10 minutes.
+Bring to a strong simmer, massaging the bottom of the pan to release all the sticky bits, and cook for about 10 minutes.

 Place all the contents of roasting pan into a small stock pot, cover and simmer for an hour.
-Remove lid and simmer for another 30-45 minutes until you have 2 quarts of liquid left.
+Remove lid and simmer for another 30 to 45 minutes until you have 2 quarts of liquid left.

 Strain well.
-This is STRONG broth for gravies, sauces, and other uses.
+This is a STRONG broth for gravies, sauces, and other uses.
 (It’s too strong for soup but has a hundred uses in the kitchen.)
-I freeze this in 2 cup batches for easy use whenever I need it
+I freeze this in 2 cup batches for easy use whenever I need it.

 To make gravy: In a saucepan over low heat, cook 2 tablespoons of flour with 2 tablespoons butter for a few minutes.
 Add in 2 cups of hot turkey or chicken broth, in thirds, whisking as you go until gravy thickens.